 - Miss (0): player avoids trap.

 - Try (-1): player makes attempt to disable trap.

 - Disable (-2): player disables trap.

 - Final Score is determined by adding Place Points and Trap Points.
 The lowest possible score one could be rewarded while avoiding traps is 1.
-The lowest score possible score a team could be rewarded while avoiding traps is 10.
+The lowest possible score a team of four could be rewarded while avoiding traps is 10.